evanlenz/tiahtmi-code/README.md

-# Memorization aid for "There Is a Happiness That Morning Is"
+# Memorization aid for _There Is a Happiness That Morning Is_

 This utility generates a browser-based memorization aid for Mickle Maher's play, [_There Is a Happiness That Morning Is_](http://sixplaysmicklemaher.com/there-is-a-happiness-that-morning-is/).